secretstartups/handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 ### **Main Job:** Where do you want to innovate?

 The main job serves as the central focus for innovation efforts.
 It represents a goal and has specific criteria.
-It should be formulated using **action verbs**, devoid of references to technology, solutions, or methods, and avoid complex combinations.
+It should be formulated using **action verbs**, without references to technology, solutions, or methods, and avoid complex combinations.
+It follows a pattern of 'verb + object + (optional) clarifier'.
 The level of granularity for the main job can vary, depending on the innovation's purpose and feasibility.
 If the main job isn’t obvious, move to the related jobs field on the canvas to explore the domain.

 Main jobs hint at a task that can be completed, for example:

-- Buy a new home
+- Buy (verb) a new home (object) within 10 minutes of my work (clarifier)
-- Write a book
+- Write (verb) a book (object)
-- Review code
+- Ensure (verb) code changes (object) meet organizational standards (clarifier)

 Bad examples: